 The usage of these scripts will be outlined in more detail in steps 3 & 4.

 Step 2.
-Run a simulation that outputs cloud fields to prescribe or “lock”
+Run a simulation that generates cloud fields that can be used for subsequent “cloud-locked” experiments

 Some things to note when setting up the simulation:

 To isolate the role of disabling cloud radiative feedbacks through cloud locking, users should be careful to use identical initial conditions and forcing between control and cloud locking simulations.
 Thus, it’s important that users save the restart files used for the control simulation as well as use the same CESM compset between the two simulations.
-Note: previous CAM users have had issue branching cloud-locked experiments.
+Note: previous CAM users have had issues branching cloud-locked experiments.
 Instead, hybrid runtype is typically used.

 Typically, this simulation would be branched from whatever control simulation is used in the study.

-As noted in the appendix, a year of 3D 2-hourly cloud fields requires approximately 267 GB of space.
-Users should ensure they have the appropriate space.
+As noted in the appendix, a year of 3D 2-hourly CAM6 cloud fields requires approximately 267 GB of disk space.
+Users should ensure they have the appropriate disk space.

 Create a new case for outputting cloud parameters.
 Here, we shall call it $CLDOUTPUTCASEDIR.